Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-It is assumed that in the anharmonic interaction of asymmetry, the lattice vibrations are operated under phase modulation from one unit cell to next with a transverse optic phonon wave vector $q_c=0$ as the characteristics of soft-mode\cite{SoftMode}.
-Quantum mechanics of the oxygen ion polarizability in core-shell interactions may imply as responsible for FE phase transition\cite{STO-QuOxyPola}.
-This is possible by stabilizing the free $O^{2-}$ ion by a homogeneously $2-$ charged sphere, known as the Watson model\cite{STO-Watson}.
-The octahedral structure $TiO_6$ of $SrTiO_3$ crystal is tightly held within eight $Sr$ atoms occupying $Ti^{4+}$ ion in the center, and nonlinear polarizibility of $O^{2-}$ happens along $Ti-O-Ti$ chain at the temperature $T<T_\circ$.
-The $Ti^{4+}$ ion displacement produces FE two-level system (Fig.\ref{SLA}) with two FE free energy minima at $\pm P_s$ in the $TiO_6$ complex.\

-The core-shell interactions\cite{Polariz,STO-CoreShell} among individual ion $Ti^{4+}$ and oxygen in the $TiO_6$ cluster with interacting coupling constant $g_2$ of attractive coulomb interactions and coupling constant $g_4$ (directly related to oxygen polarizability)\cite{STO-CoreShell} are considered for the free-energy of the system $\phi$ as a contribution of rigid ion potential $V_\circ$, polarizability potential $V_w$, and temperature dependent SPA (Self-consistent Phonon Approximation)\nomenclature{SPA}{Selfconsistent Phonon Approximation}.
+In the phenomena of ionic polarization due to displacement (Fig.\ref{STO}a), core-shell interaction \cite{Polariz,STO-CoreShell,Fluctu,STO-QuOxyPola,STO-Watson} among individual ion $Ti^{4+}$ and oxygen in the $TiO_6$ cluster, with interacting coupling constant $g_2$ of attractive coulomb interactions, and coupling constant $g_4$ directly related to oxygen polarizability\cite{STO-CoreShell} are considered for the free-energy of the system $\phi$ as a contribution of rigid ion potential $V_\circ$, polarizability potential $V_w$, and temperature dependent SPA (Self-consistent Phonon Approximation)\nomenclature{SPA}{Selfconsistent Phonon Approximation}.
 Hence, the free energy adopts the form\cite{Polariz}: